Jack Dyer Medal

 The Jack Dyer Medal is an Australian rules football award given each season to the player or players adjudged best and fairest for the Richmond Football Club.

 The award is now named in honour of Jack Dyer, a champion ruckman who won the award five times from 1937 to 1946.
 He was one of the inaugural "Legends" inducted into the Australian Football Hall of Fame in 1996.

 Other multiple winners have been Kevin Bartlett (five times); Wayne Campbell and dual Brownlow Medallist Roy Wright (four times each); Ron Branton, Neville Crowe, Geoff Raines, Brownlow Medallist Bill Morris, and Trent Cotchin (three times each).
 Basil McCormack, Jack Titus, Leo Merrett, Des Rowe, Dave Cuzens, Royce Hart, Maurice Rioli, Dale Weightman, Matthew Knights, Tony Free, Joel Bowden, Brett Deledio, Dustin Martin, and most recently Jack Riewoldt have all won the award twice.

 Bill Morris, Roy Wright, Ian Stewart, Trent Cotchin and Dustin Martin all won the best and fairest in the same years that they won their Brownlow Medals at Richmond, while Stan Judkins, Brownlow Medallist in 1930, never won the club's award.

-The voting system as of the 2017 AFL season, consists of each player receiving a ranking from zero to five after each match by the coaching panel.
+The voting system as of the 2023 AFL season, consists of all the team’s players on match day receiving a rating from 0-5 based on their overall performance.

+The match committee assesses each player’s offensive, defensive and contest impacts on the game.

+After those game phases have been analysed, the 0-5 rating is given as a joint match committee decision.

+Votes are not allocated for what the match committee deems a below-average performance.